1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsWomen's Business Center (Idaho) is sponsored by U.S. Small Business Administration (SBA).
-Funding opportunity to support the implementation of a new Women's Business Center in Idaho, providing services to women entrepreneurs in the state.
+Supports the implementation of a new community-based Women's Business Center in Idaho to assist women entrepreneurs.

 Get alerted about grants like this